-Man tapped to head Italy firmly backs euro, ex-IMF official
+Ex-IMF official tapped to head Italy firmly backs euro

 He also has emphasized the need to bring down Italy’s enormous debt load, which costs about 60 billion euros ($70 billion) a year to service through interest payments, in order to free Italy from market forces.

 Such credentials made him a natural pick for Mattarella.
-But the prospect of a neutral government ignited a backlash among the two populist parties, who are view it as yet another move by special interests to control Italy against the will of the people.
+But the prospect of a neutral government ignited a backlash among the leaders of the two populist parties, who viewed it as yet another move by special interests to control Italy against the will of the people.